Social media can be your business’ shop window, but understanding what works best to drive engagement with your audience takes

 - How will you plan your production workflow to ensure you have a regular supply of new content to share?

-If this is one of your top objectives, community management needs to be at the heart of your social activities.
+If building loyal brand advocates is one of the top objectives of your social media campaign, community management needs to be at the heart of your social activities.
 That means focusing on processes like keeping track of what your customers are saying on social media and how they’re interacting with your brand.

-The instant engagement provided by social platforms gives you countless opportunities to take part in discussions with your audience and to nurture relationships with previous and potential buyers.
+The instant engagement provided by social platforms gives you countless opportunities to take part in discussions with your audience and to nurture relationships with previous and potential buyers from your social profile.

 Monitoring, measuring and reporting

-As you move forward with your social marketing activities, it’s important to make sure you’re collecting and analysing relevant data to generate insights into how your content is performing and the returns it’s generating.
+As you move forward with your social marketing activities, it’s important to make sure you’re collecting and analysing relevant data to generate insights into how your organic and paid social content is performing and the returns it’s generating.

 How to manage social media monitoring and reporting

-Monitoring and reporting are such important aspects of your social media marketing operation that it’s worth taking the time to form a dedicated plan to oversee them.
+Monitoring and reporting are such important aspects of your social media marketing operation that it’s worth taking the time to form a dedicated plan to oversee them and perhaps utilise a social media management tool.

 The sort of data you can collect through social media monitoring includes: